sandy-lee29/portfolio/README.md

 <td valign="top">
   <b>Berkeley Police Department, Office of Strategic Planning & Accountability</b><br>
   <i>Data Analyst, Jan 2025 - April 2025</i><br>
-  <a href="https://bpd-transparency-initiative-berkeleypd.hub.arcgis.com/">Company Website</a> | <a href="https://drive.google.com/file/d/1GJc5lvHSB6qTAfGMJtgMgJdN7yne0bsp/view">Full Project Report</a> | <a href="https://github.com/sandy-lee29/patrol-optimization">Github Repo</a><br>
+  <a href="https://drive.google.com/file/d/1GJc5lvHSB6qTAfGMJtgMgJdN7yne0bsp/view">Full Project Report</a> | <a href="https://github.com/sandy-lee29/patrol-optimization">Github Repo</a><br>
   At the Berkeley Police Department, I led the development of a GIS-based patrol zone optimization tool that analyzed 60,000+ service calls to uncover workload imbalances and recommend data-driven boundary redesigns.
-Using Python, GeoPandas, and Shapely, I engineered geospatial algorithms that integrated response time, call priority, and disposition data into a normalized Police Patrol Workload Score (PPWS), enabling more equitable resource allocation across patrol sectors.
+Using Python, GeoPandas, and Shapely, I engineered geospatial algorithms that integrated response time, call priority, and disposition data into a normalized Police Patrol Workload Score, enabling more equitable resource allocation across patrol sectors.
 I built interactive heatmaps and sector-level dashboards with custom KPIs to visualize workload distribution and highlight high-priority hotspots.
 The tool produced year-over-year comparison maps and scenario testing outputs, which were adopted by the Office of Strategic Planning to guide annual patrol updates.
 This project not only improved workload equity by 15% but also established a replicable framework for operational decision-making through geospatial analytics.
 </td>
 </tr>
 </table>